 Thanks to rapid advancements in the field, generative AI can do some amazing things already, from generating text, images, and video with just a prompt to automating tasks and developing new products and services.
 Now, artificial intelligence can even help you craft emails directly in Gmail.

-Google's automatic email-drafting tool is an experimental feature, and it's only available for Gmail in desktop browsers currently.
+Google's automatic email-drafting tool is an experimental feature.
 With it, you can enter a prompt to make Gmail's artificial intelligence draft a message for you on pretty much anything.
 It could be a cover letter for a new job, a holiday invitation, a more diplomatic response to an irritating email, a work report, and so on.

 Since it's an experimental feature, you must sign up for it in Workspace Labs.
 Just note that you shouldn't include personal, confidential, or sensitive information in any requests.
 Because it's still a work in progress, Google may collect your prompts, input, generated output, refinements, and feedback to improve the tool.
 Human reviewers may even read, annotate, and/or process your interactions.